Deliciously Fresh Lemon Lime Loaf

 OMG did I just say that?
 Yes yes, I did.
 And it's true!
 My handsome man and I bought our first home together. →insert biggest lemon icing covered smile ever ←

 To celebrate, I think we should all make this insanely delicious lemon lime loaf.
 I wish we could all celebrate together, but just knowing that you've got cake crumbs on your lips too will make me happy.

-The cake itself isn't overly sweet and has a great citrus flavour.
+The cake itself isn't overly sweet and has a great citrus flavor.
 It manages to be both light and dense at the same time.
-I know that seem like a contradiction, but that's exactly how it feels when I eat it.
+I know that seems like a contradiction, but that's exactly how it feels when I eat it.

 And then there's the icing …

 That sweet lemony icing.
 I like to pour the icing on in 2 or 3 layers so it builds up, and I get extra with each bite.
 If you're not as keen on icing as I am, you could always cut it back.

 I figure that since I don't eat dessert often I should do it right when I do.
 Go big or go home.

 A few tips for the perfect lemon lime loaf